reddit/devvit/devvit-docs/docs/capabilities/blocks/optimize_performance.md

 ### Cache requests to RedditAPI or external resources

 Use `context.cache` to reduce the amount of requests to optimize performance and running costs of your application.
-See [cache helper](./cache.md) for details and examples.

 ### Leverage scheduled jobs to fetch or update data